Medical questions & health advice by board certified doctors

-"Does laser therapy work for leg pain?
+"Does laser therapy work for leg pain?"

 I'm a 27 year old woman with very bad leg pain, that (after reading about it) I'm suspecting might be caused by an arterial blockage.
 If that's true, is there a way to treat it with lasers, so I wouldn't have to get more traumatic surgery?

 It sounds like you may have already had surgery, since you allude to wanting to avoid 'more traumatic surgery.'
 It is difficult to say more without knowing more details, but I suspect that the pain you have in the legs is related to this prior surgery and probably to a back injury.
 As always the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor to discuss these issues is advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.